-But if it is an important tool in professional road cycling, it is in the medium and long distance triathlon where the use of potentiometers has become indispensable since the data it provides is what sets the pace of running in the cycling segment.
-Some even go further and consider the use of a power meter as a "trap".
+But if in professional road cycling it is an important tool, it is in middle and long distance triathlon where the use of power meters has become essential because the data it provides is what sets the race pace in the cycling segment.
+Some even go further and consider the use of a power meter as "cheating".

 From the expensive old potentiometers to the new, much cheaper, wireless devices, development has not stopped since.